kddubey/cappr/docs/source/motivation.rst

 There are many ways to do text classification.
 The one that this package is competing against is text generation.

 To make text generation more concrete, let's work through an example.
-Your first task is to write up your classification task in a ``prompt`` string.
-For example, to classify a product review, text generation code looks like this:
+In text generation, you write up your classification task in a ``prompt`` string.
+For example, to classify a product review:

 .. code:: python